DataDog/integrations-core/openai/README.md

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Python" xxx -->

+**Note**: This setup method will not collect `openai.api.usage.*` metrics, unless you also follow the API key setup instructions.

 ### Installation

 <!-- NOTE: This section is overwritten by the OpenAI configuration component exported in -->